kaist-sbml/gem/README.md

     `export PATH="${PATH}:${EFICAz25_PATH}"`

 ###Notes
-- Get access to these executables: `blastp` and `makeblastdb`
+- Get access to these executables: `blastp` and `makeblastdb`.
 - `export PATH="/home/edhyunukkim/gems/venv/bin/EFICAz2.5.1/bin/"` causes a system error.
-- When using gurobi, make a symbolic link for the [gurobipy](http://www.gurobi.com/) installed in `root` and a get license for it: for optimization solvers
+- When using gurobi, make a symbolic link for the [gurobipy](http://www.gurobi.com/) installed in `root` and a get license for it: for optimization solvers.
    `ln -s /usr/local/lib/python2.7/dist-packages/gurobipy/ $HOME/gems/venv/lib/python2.7/site-packages/`

 #Publication